puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/debug-cluster/flow-control.md

 - `apf_fs`: the name of the flow schema to which the request was classified.
 - `apf_pl`: the name of the priority level for that flow schema.
-- `apf_iseats`: the number of seats determined for the initial (normal) stage of execution of the request.
+- `apf_iseats`: the number of seats determined for the initial (nominal) stage of execution of the request.
 - `apf_fseats`: the number of seats determined for the final stage of execution (accounting for the associated `watch` notifications) of the request.